privatenumber/ci/README.md

 ## 🙋‍♂️ Why?

-For quickly installing dependencies using the expected Node package manager:
+For quickly installing dependencies using the appropriate Node package manager:
 - Installing dependencies in a 3rd-party project
-- CI workflows that are agnostic to project
+- CI workflows that are agnostic to project & package manager